Pineapple Cookies & Pineapple Squares (2 Vintage Recipes)

 Instructions

-Preheat oven to 350°F .
-Line or lightly grease a cookie sheet.
+Preheat oven to 350°F. Line or lightly grease a cookie sheet.

-Stir vanilla into crushed pineapple.
+Stir vanilla into the crushed pineapple (do not drain).

 Cream shortening with brown sugar and white sugar.
 Beat in eggs.

-Gradually stir dry ingredients into batter.
+Gradually stir dry ingredients into the batter until just combined.

-Total bake time: 12–15 minutes
+Total bake time: 12–15 minutes Equipment: cookie sheet Yield: about 3 dozen cookies

 Pineapple Squares